Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Experimental Results

-From the first two rows of \textit{Coarse-only} and \textit{Fine-only} in Table \ref{ablation}, the \textit{Flipped Negative} and the \textit{Hard Negative} samples are shown to be necessary and beneficial to the final results, especially for the flipping operation for data augmentation.
-On the third and fourth row, the DIFL with FCL performs better than vanilla ComboGAN (\ref{combogan_loss}), which indicates that FCL assists to extract the domain-invariant feature.
-Due to the effective self-supervised triplet loss with hard negative pairs, the performance with \textit{Triplet FCL} or \textit{Triplet SAM} is significantly improved compared with the results on the fourth or nineth row respectively.
+From the first two rows of Table \ref{ablation}, the DIFL with FCL performs better than vanilla ComboGAN (\ref{combogan_loss}), which indicates that FCL assists to extract the domain-invariant feature.
+Due to the effective self-supervised triplet loss with hard negative pairs, the performance with \textit{Triplet FCL} or \textit{Triplet SAM} is significantly improved compared with the results on the second or fifth row respectively.
 To validate the effectiveness of \textit{Adaptive Margin} in triplet loss, we compare the results of \textit{Constant Margin} and \textit{Adaptive Margin}, which show that the model with adaptive margin gives better results than that with constant margin for both \textit{Triplet FCL} and \textit{Triplet SAM}.
 The last row in \textit{Fine-only} strategy shows the hybrid adaptive triplet losses of both FCL and SAM are beneficial to the fine retrieval.
 Note that the settings of training and testing for Table \ref{ablation} are consistent internally, but are slightly different from the experimental settings in the \cite{hu2019retrieval} in many aspects, like training epochs, the metrics for retrieval, the choice of the pre-trained models for testing, \textit{etc.}.
-Also, the adaptive margin for triplet loss is partially influenced by the hard negative samples, because the less distance of negative pairs means relatively less margin to positive pairs which reduce the positive distance and the adaptive margin increases consequently.